MDhewei/protiler/README.md

 ## 1. Call: Call and visualize HS regions from CRISPR tiling screen data.

 ### Protiler call take table file(.cvs or .txt) recording CRISPR tiling screen data as input.
-An example is shown as below:
+This file is tab-delimited or others?.An example is shown as below: (font size is too large here)

 ![](ExampleFiles/InputTable.png)

 ### Three colums are required:

-- Symbol: This column record the symbol of target gene, for example: 'CREBBP','ACTL6A'
+- Symbol: This column record the symbol of target gene, for example: 'CREBBP','ACTL6A' (only one example is enough)

-- AA: the amino acid position which certain sgRNAs cutting
+- AA: the amino acid position which certain sgRNAs cutting (what does this means?)

 - CRISPR score: the signals for each sgRNA, in the example file, z-scores in three different cell lines are used.
 User should select at least one column.